 It’s no secret that my dogs are spoiled.
 I even created a dog cake recipe for them!
 What can I say?
 I love baking for him as much as I love baking for the rest of my family!
 And what I love even more is that I always know exactly what I’m feeding my dog when I use homemade dog treats.

 This recipe for Rosemary Dog Donuts was the perfect way to mix up my dog’s usual treat rotation.
 The pretty donut shape makes them picture perfect.
-Bake up a batch of these next time you have a family breakfast so your puppy can join in on the fun!
+Skip the Krispy Kreme Doggie Donuts and bake up a batch of these next time you have a family breakfast, so your puppy can join in on the fun!

 Reasons to Make This Recipe